tanvir131020/DLLinjectionAttackDetectionUsingWazuh/README.md

 ```

-d) Then, I checked if there were any errors in the rules that I wrote locally.rules
+d) Then, I checked if there were any errors in the rules that I wrote local.rules

 ```bash
 suricata -T -c /etc/suricata/suricata.yaml